Russia signals less ambitious goals in Ukraine war

 The theatre was targeted despite the word "children" being written large in Russian on the ground outside, so as to be visible to pilots.

-Russian forces hammering Mariupol's out-gunned defenders consider the city a lynchpin in their attempt to create a land corridor between the Crimea region, which Moscow seized in 2014, and the Donbass.
+Russian forces hammering Mariupol's out-gunned resistance consider the city a lynchpin in their attempt to create a land corridor between the Crimea region, which Moscow seized in 2014, and the Donbas.

-France's Macron announced a bold plan with Turkey and Greece to evacuate "all those who wish to leave Mariupol", adding he would discuss it with Putin soon.
+France's President Emmanuel Macron announced a bold plan with Turkey and Greece to evacuate "all those who wish to leave Mariupol", adding he would discuss it with Putin soon.

 One Mariupol resident who already left the city, 33-year-old Oksana Vynokurova, described leaving behind a hellscape.